Dacha204/grub2-themes-Ettery/Ettery/Readme.txt

 For Version 1.0 I do not recommend using script because it's not tested.
 I recommend manual install.
 Just follow the instructions.

-[Automatic - scripted] - NOT RECOMMENDED FOR VERSION 1.0 - NOT TESTED
+[Automatic - scripted] - NOT RECOMMENDED FOR VERSION 1.0 and 1.1 - NOT TESTED
     - just run install.sh with root and follow instructions

 [Manual install]